ramon-cortes/ramon-cortes.github.io/README.md

 ### Ramon Cortes' Portfolio

-A repositorie of all my exercises from the Professional Certificate in Coding.
+A repositorie of all my exercises from the *Professional Certificate in Coding*.
 Exercises are listed on the left and organized per week.

 #### Installation instructions